linsalrob/sphae/README.md

 - Phage genome annotation'
 - Annotation of the phage genome

-Complete list of programs used for each step is mention in the phage_genome_assembly.CITATION file.
+Complete list of programs used for each step is mention in the spae.CITATION file.

 ### Install